Neck Pain or Headaches after a Car Accident? You Might Have Whiplash!

 - Rolling your shoulders

-How a Physical Therapist Treats a Neck Injury After a Car Accident
+How a Physical Therapist Treats Patients After a Car Accident

 Reddy Care-Physical Therapy empowers patients to take control of their health and well-being.
 Their plans of care are tailored to each patient’s unique needs, and they involve their patients in every step of the process.